KopanoKaasNielsen/Consultants-Application-Management-System/README.md

 15 minutes).
 It can be used by uptime monitors to confirm that the alerting pipeline is healthy.

+For a richer, human-friendly view, superusers can open the service health dashboard at `/admin/health/`.
+The dashboard combines audit log telemetry, role-based throttle configuration and Celery worker statistics, refreshing every 60 seconds.
+See `docs/service_health_dashboard.md` for a full feature overview and troubleshooting guidance.

 ## Sharing logs with ChatGPT Plus

 Security-sensitive investigations sometimes need lightweight context from the